 For the period from August 20, 2020 (inception) through December 31, 2020, net cash used in operating activities was \$327,906.
-Net loss of \$7,798,760 was affected by formation costs paid by the change in fair value of warrant liability of \$6,829,174, transaction costs associated with the initial public offering of \$807,424, formation costs paid by the sponsor of \$5,000, interest earned on marketable securities of \$2,030 and changes in operating assets and liabilities, which used \$168,714 of cash from operating activities.
+Net loss of \$7,798,760 was affected by formation costs paid by the Sponsor of \$5,000, interest earned on marketable investments of \$2,030, change in fair value of warrant liabilities of \$6,829,174, and transaction costs of \$807,424.
+Changes in operating assets and liabilities used \$168,714 of cash from operating activities.

-At December 31, 2020, we had cash and marketable securities held in the trust account of \$175,089,531.
+At December 31, 2021, we had cash and marketable securities held in the trust account of \$175,110,029.
 We intend to use substantially all of the funds held in the trust account, including any amounts representing interest earned on the trust account, which interest shall be net of taxes payable and excluding deferred underwriting commissions, to complete our business combination.
 We may withdraw interest from the trust account to pay taxes, if any.
 To the extent that our share capital or debt is used, in whole or in part, as consideration to complete a business combination, the remaining proceeds held in the trust account will be used as working capital to finance the operations of the target business or businesses, make other acquisitions and pursue our growth strategies.

-At December 31, 2020, we had cash of \$1,478,928 held outside of the trust account.
+At December 31, 2021, we had cash of \$575,739 held outside of the trust account.
 We intend to use the funds held outside the trust account primarily to identify and evaluate target businesses, perform business due diligence on prospective target businesses, travel to and from the offices, plants or similar locations of prospective target businesses or their representatives or owners, review corporate documents and material agreements of prospective target businesses, structure, negotiate and complete a business combination.